 Upon receipt of the findings of the academic disciplinary committee, which findings may include recommended sanctions, the DDAD shall determine the appropriate action to be taken and shall so notify the student.
 The academic disciplinary committee may recommend, and the DDAD may impose, any of the following sanctions:

 - Expulsion from a course.
 The student is assigned a punitive failing grade of ‘E’ for the course and can no longer participate in the course or receive an evaluation of coursework from the instructor.

 - Corrective action.
-Action that aims to remedy the academic honesty violation and, to the extent feasible, rectify any consequence of the violation, while deterring future violations, which actions could include a disciplinary warning, conduct probation, fine and/or education sanctions, all as defined in the Article II, Section C.
+Action that aims to remedy the academic honesty violation and, to the extent feasible, rectify any consequence of the violation, while deterring future violations, which actions could include a disciplinary warning, conduct probation, fine and/or education sanctions, all as defined in Article II, Section C of this Handbook.

 - Suspension.
 Suspension is a status assigned for various periods of time in which a student’s enrollment is interrupted.
 A suspended student may not attend day or evening classes, participate in student activities, or live in campus housing.
 A suspended student may apply for reinstatement at the end of the period of suspension.
 If reinstated, the student may be placed on disciplinary probation for a period of time designated by the DDAD.